luckylinux/workaround-zfs-on-luks-bug/README.md

 Even after disabling those according to the Instructions in the upper Section of this README (including removing the `/usr/lib/systemd/system-generators/systemd-cryptsetup-generator` File to make absolutely sure that Systemd wouldn't do something weird with it), the `zio` Barrage of Errors would keep going after the System booted up !

+`systemd-udev` might also be at Play here.

 ### Switching back from the LSI HBA to the Onboard Intel SATA Controller
-Out of Ideas, I decided to swich back to the Onboard Intel SATA Controller, and at that Point the System booted up without Issues.
+Out of Ideas, I decided to switch back to the Onboard Intel SATA Controller.

+Weirdly enough, the System booted up without Issues.

 ### Points for further Evaluation
-This **migh** (or NOT !) be related to lack of TRIM Support on LSI HBA and/or some weird Issue when using LSI HBA with IT P20 Firmware + BIOS (in order to be able to boot the System from them).
+This **might** (or NOT !) be related to lack of TRIM Support on LSI HBA for the Crucial MX500 SSDs and/or some weird Issue when using LSI HBA with IT P20 Firmware + BIOS (in order to be able to boot the System from them).
 From the Logs it would seem that some Power Management Commands are sent to the Drives.

 Anectdotally it seems that booting from the LSI HBA, once the BIOS reached the Point where it's loading the OS / Bootloader from the SSD or HDD, is MUCH slower (e.g. 15s from LSI HBA vs 1-2s from Intel SATA Controller), with all other Things being equal (LSI HBA is still physically installed in the System, LSI HBA BIOS is still loading & scanning, etc).
 Literally loading GRUB and the first lines of Linux Kernel Output are just **MUCH SLOWER**.